dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 Plastic waste has become a serious environmental issue in many parts of the world.
 **What problems does plastic pollution cause, and what measures can be taken to reduce it?**

-It... .Some people may think
+It... .Some people may think that